 Importantly, the new rule also includes an extensive list of what waters are not WOTUS, and therefore will not be protected by the CWA:

 - Waters or water features that are not identified in the definition of WOTUS, above;

 - Groundwater, including groundwater drained through subsurface drainage systems;

-- Ephemeral features, including ephemeral streams, swales, gullies, rills, and pools;
+- Ephemeral (caused by precipitation) features, including ephemeral streams, swales, gullies, rills, and pools;

 - Diffuse stormwater run-off and directional sheet flow over upland;